 Before the discovery session: do your research

 Once a prospective client books a discovery call with you, make sure you do some research beforehand.
-In order to book the discovery session, you should make it a requirement to fill in an intake form.
+In order to book the discovery session, you should make it a requirement to fill out an intake form.

-As a result, you’ll have some basic information about this person.
 Study the intake form and do any additional research if needed, so that you walk into the discovery session as knowledgeable as you need to be.

 Make sure you have your discovery session questions at the ready before the call begins.
 Keep reading to see some examples of questions you can ask.